mariofish/wiki-base/wiki/language/english/meaning-of-wednesday-thursday-friday.md

 # What do Wednesday, Thursday, and Friday mean in English?

-They represents Odin, Thor , and Freya.
+They represents Odin, Thor, and Freya.